Locquirec: Geography

-The village is built around the church and the marina.
-The town of Locquirec is home to several beaches: Port beach, in the center of the village, Pors Ar Villec, the White Sands, the Moulin de la Rive, and the Fond de la Baie beach.
+The town is built around the church and the marina.
+The town of Locquirec is home to several beaches: Port beach, in the centre of the town, Pors Ar Villec, the White Sands, the Moulin de la Rive, and the Fond de la Baie beach.
 Whatever the direction of the wind, there is sure to be a sheltered beach.
-Port beach is very popular due to its exposure to the south-east, which is rare in northern Brittany.
-The town also has fairly high cliffs, up to fifty meters, forming peaks (Pointe du Château, Pointe du Corbeau, and Pointe northeast of Moulin de la Rive).
+Port beach is very popular owing to its facing south-east, which is rare in northern Brittany.
+The town also has fairly high cliffs, up to fifty metres, forming headlands (Pointe du Château, Pointe du Corbeau, and Pointe northeast of Moulin de la Rive).

 The bay of Locquirec is formed by the mouth of the coastal river Douron, which separates the two departments of Finistère and Côtes d'Armor, Locquirec being on its left bank and Plestin-les-Grèves on its right bank.

 Toponymy

-The name derives from the Breton lok which means hermitage (cf.: Locminé), and Guirec a Breton saint.
+The name derives from the Breton lok, which means hermitage (cf. Locminé), and Guirec, a Breton saint.